hapax/hapax.github.io/assets/chuzenji.md

 and the swans lose their heads, and folk move away, a bustling settlement becomes a ghost town.
 Ordered composites can only exist and operate in tiny slivers of phase space.
-Ruin then becomes a statement about the perishability of ordered being.
+Ruin is a statement about the perishability of ordered being.

 <figure>